-We are a medical device company providing innovative solutions designed to produce superior outcomes that reduce the economic and social burden of atrial fibrillation (Afib).
-Our Isolator Synergy[TM] Ablation System is the only medical device approved by FDA for the treatment of Persistent and Longstanding Persistent forms of Afib.
-Our AtriClip Left Atrial Appendage (LAA) exclusion device is the most widely used LAA exclusion device worldwide.
-We have two ablation product lines.
-Our primary ablation product line, which accounts for a majority of our revenue, is the Isolator Synergy System, a bipolar radio frequency (RF) ablation generator and associated single use devices.
+We are a leading atrial fibrillation (Afib) solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of Afib.
+We have several product lines for the ablation of cardiac tissue.
+Our primary ablation product line, which accounts for a majority of our revenue, is the Isolator SynergyTM System, a bipolar radio frequency (RF) ablation generator, switch box and associated single use devices.
 We also offer a cryosurgery product line, including both reusable and single use cryoablation devices.
-Our AtriClip[TM] Left Atrial Appendage Exclusion System (AtriClip system) is the most widely implanted LAA management device worldwide.
+Our AtriClip® Left Atrial Appendage Exclusion System (AtriClip system) is the most widely implanted left atrial appendage management (LAAM) device worldwide.
 We believe cardiothoracic surgeons are adopting our ablation and LAAM devices for the treatment of Afib and prevention of stroke.

-Cardiothoracic surgeons have adopted our RF ablation and cryosurgery systems to treat an estimated 170,000 patients since 2004, and we believe that we are currently the market leader in the surgical treatment of Afib.
-Our products are utilized by cardiothoracic surgeons during both open-heart and minimally invasive surgical procedures, and in both concomitant and sole-therapy cases.
-During a concomitant open procedure, the surgeon ablates cardiac tissue and/or excludes the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve replacement or coronary bypass graft.
-Our Isolator Synergy System, which includes our Isolator Synergy clamps, an RF generator and related switchbox, is approved by FDA for the treatment of patients with persistent and long-standing persistent Afib during open-heart concomitant coronary artery bypass grafting and/or valve replacement or repair procedures.
+Cardiothoracic surgeons have adopted our radiofrequency (RF) ablation and cryoablation systems to treat Afib in an estimated 195,000 patients since 2004, and we believe that we are currently the market leader in the surgical treatment of Afib.
+Our products are utilized by cardiothoracic surgeons during both open-heart and minimally invasive surgical procedures, either on a concomitant or soletherapy basis.
+During a concomitant procedure, the surgeon ablates cardiac tissue and/or excludes the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve repair or replacement or coronary artery bypass graft (CABG).
+Our Isolator Synergy System, which includes our Isolator Synergy clamps, RF generator and related switchbox, is approved by FDA for the treatment of persistent and long-standing persistent Afib concomitant to other open-heart surgical procedures such as coronary artery bypass grafting and/or valve replacement or repair.
 To date, none of our other products have been approved or cleared by FDA specifically for the treatment of Afib.
-Additionally, FDA has not determined that our products are safe and effective for preventing stroke.
-We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing, which surgeons generally use to ablate cardiac tissue, to exclude the left atrial appendage, or to perform mitral and aortic valve replacement and repair.
+Our 510(k)-cleared RF and cryo ablation products are indicated for the ablation of cardiac tissue and/or treatment of cardiac arrhythmias.
+In addition, our cryoICE\ probe is cleared for blocking pain by temporarily ablating peripheral nerves.
+Our AtriClip products are 510(k)-cleared with an indication for occlusion of the LAA, under direct visualization, concomitant to other open cardiac surgical procedures.
+We recently acquired nContact, a leader in minimally invasive technology for epicardial ablation.
+We also have a line of reusable surgical instruments typically used for cardiac valve replacement or repair.
+We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing, which surgeons use to ablate cardiac tissue, to exclude the left atrial appendage, to perform mitral and aortic valve replacement and repair and/or to ablate peripheral nerves during cardiothoracic surgery.

-We sell our products to medical centers in the U.S. through our direct sales force.
-AtriCure Europe, B.V., our wholly-owned subsidiary incorporated and based in the Netherlands, markets and sells our products throughout Europe and the Middle East primarily through distributors, while in certain markets, such as Germany, France, the United Kingdom and the Benelux region, we sell directly to medical centers.
-We also sell our products to other international distributors, primarily in Asia, South America and Canada.
-Our business is primarily transacted in U.S. dollars with the exception of transactions with our European subsidiary which are substantially transacted in Europ or British Pounds.
+In the United States we sell our products to medical centers through our direct sales force.
+AtriCure Europe, B.V., our wholly-owned subsidiary incorporated and based in the Netherlands, markets and sells our products throughout Europe and the Middle East.
+In certain markets, such as Germany, France, the United Kingdom and the Benelux region, sales are made directly to medical centers, with the remaining sales being made through distributors.
+In other international markets we sell our products to distributors who in turn sell them to end users.
+Our business is primarily transacted in U.S. Dollars with the exception of transactions with our European subsidiary which are transacted in Euros or British Pounds.